 Welcome to the Halftime Show.

-The first time that I took an autonomous car was actually in Phoenix, Arizona in Feb last year via Waymo.
-We blasted drum n bass at 1 am, windows down, and it felt euphoric.
-Now in Shenzhen, it’s become a weekly routine.
+The first time that I took an autonomous car was actually in Phoenix, AZ last year via Waymo.
+We blasted drum 'n bass at 1 am, windows down, and it felt transformative, euphoric.
+Now in Shenzhen, my daily routine involves triaging between multiple AV providers for the best deals.

-There's something about watching a driverless car navigate rush hour chaos (in China) that never stops being surreal.
-As a regular Apollo customer, this issue is thrilling.
+Watching a driverless car navigate rush hour chaos (iykyk) in China never stops being surreal.
+As a regular customer of three different robotaxi companies, this issue is thrilling.

 Let's lock in.